 So here’s the big shabang for Part 4 to finish up this big guy.
 I got the idea to make a door for the faux firebox from Pepper Design Blog.

 DIY Faux Fireplace – Log Stacked Door

 - Already cut wood slices or small tree/logs

-- Table saw (if your wood slices aren’t already cut for you)
+- Circular saw or miter saw (if your wood slices aren’t already cut for you)